 - Game Mode : Yes (Basic)

 - Contrast Enhancer : Yes

 - Refresh RateTruMotion 120 (Refresh Rate 60Hz)

 - True Color Accuracy

 Best TV Brands Summary

 In the end, we recommend either an LG or a Samsung.
 It boils down to the relatively small issue of how many inputs you want.
-If you’ve got a lot of devices, LG is the brand for you.
-If you want that extra bump in picture quality, Samsung is the brand you’re looking for.
+If you’ve got a lot of devices, Samsung is the brand for you.
+If you want that extra bump in picture quality, LG is the brand you’re looking for.
 Again, this all breaks down to a matter of subjective taste, so visit an electronics store and check some of the TVs out for yourself.
 We’re just trying to help.